guky667/wordle/README.md

 - Start with a word, ideally "SERAI" as it _should_ yield the most info
 - Add BLACK LETTERS to the "black_letters" array
-- Add YELLOW LETTERS to each "yellow" array they were found in (1, 2, etc.)
+- Add YELLOW LETTERS to each "yellow" array in the spot they were found in (1, 2, etc.)
 - Add GREEN LETTERS to each "green" array in the spot they were found in (1, 2, etc.); don't forget to uncomment the arays where leters were added

 Running: